 But while the idea of bringing communication and information together onto a single platform that also facilitates collaboration has great appeal, it faces three major problems.

-1. The Conflict Between Security and Reach
+1. Social Intranet Software Creates a Conflict Between Security and Reach

 Because employee communication and deep collaboration on content have very different objectives, conflicts arise when trying to combine the two.